w3c/wai-intro-wcag/content/new-in-22.md

 <blockquote class="sc">
 <p>For each step in an authentication process that relies on a <a href="https://www.w3.org/TR/WCAG22/#dfn-cognitive-function-test">cognitive function test</a>, at least one other authentication method is available that does not rely on a cognitive function test, or a mechanism is available to assist the user in completing the cognitive function test.</p>
 <p>Exception: When the cognitive function test is to recognize objects, or content the user provided to the website.</p>
-<p class="note">Objects and content for the exception may be represented by images, text, video or audio.</p>
+<p class="note">Note: Objects and content for the exception may be represented by images, text, video or audio.</p>
-<p class="note">Examples of mechanisms include: 1) support for password entry by password managers to address the memorization cognitive function test, and 2) copy and paste to help address the transcription cognitive function test.</p>
+<p class="note">Note: Examples of mechanisms include: 1) support for password entry by password managers to address the memorization cognitive function test, and 2) copy and paste to help address the transcription cognitive function test.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication">Understanding Accessible Authentication</a></p>